carmenpetsch/Transformer/README.md

 C.A.M.
 Petsch, (2022).
 "Long-term trafic flow predictions", TU Delft

 The transformer, random forest, and multi-layer perceptron are each designed in a separate file.
-In addition, if desired to obtain the figures as provided in the thesis Results_figures.py can be consulted
+In addition, if desired to obtain the figures as provided in the thesis, Results_figures.py can be consulted